 This classic pasta salad calls for rotini pasta.
 We love using this shape of noodle, but you can feel free to use:

 Can I Use Store Bought Dressing Instead?

 We always recommend making homemade dressing when you can.
 It’s such an easy yet meaningful addition to any salad recipe.
 But, we also know that you may not always have time to make it or are perhaps missing a few key ingredients.
 In that case, opt for your favorite bottled Italian dressing.
 You’ll find several varieties at the grocery store.

-We love fresh mini-mozzarella balls in this pasta salad, but if you don’t like them or can’t find them you can feel free to use whatever cheese you prefer.
-Other great options include diced block mozzarella cheese, Monterey jack, or cheddar.
+The mini-mozzarella balls in this dish are our favorite, but if you don’t like them or can’t find them, then you can feel free to use whatever type of cheese you prefer.
+Here are some other great options:

-If you like this recipe you may also be interested in these other delicious pasta dishes:
+If you like this recipe, you may be interested in these other delicious pasta salad recipes: